cicsdev/cics-java-liberty-jaxws/README.md

 Developing a JAX-WS Web service for Liberty

-The aim of this article is to show how you can use the CICS Liberty JVM server to expose an existing CICS program as a web service using the JAX-WS specification.
+The aim of this project is to show how you can use the CICS Liberty JVM server to expose an existing CICS program as a web service using the JAX-WS specification.

 #Pre-reqs